 Office of the Secretary provides overall direction and management for the Department, as well as central administrative functions including: policy development; program coordination; information and systems management; financial and human resource management; Coastal Zone Act administration; and public information and education.
 Also under the direction of the Office of the Secretary, the Delaware Energy Office administers the State Energy Program, promotes energy efficiency and diversity and renewable and advanced energy technologies through educational programs, conservation-related grants and incentives.

 Division of Energy & Climate is responsible for strategic energy planning and policy to protect the health, safety, and welfare of the citizens and economy of the State.
 The Division seeks to accelerate Delaware's transition to a clean energy economy and ensure that Delawareans have access to cost-effective and reliable energy by increasing energy efficiency and conservation, increasing the use of cleaner fossil fuels and renewable sources of energy, and modernizing Delaware's transmission and distribution infrastructure.
 The Division also is committed to improving the public's understanding of the risks associated with a changing climate, implementing adaptation strategies to overcome identified climate challenges, and reducing greenhouse gas emissions.
 The Division also facilitates sustainable land use planning with local governments and engages in regional and utility energy planning.
-The Division manages and oversees policies and programs for energy efficiency, low-income weatherization, renewable energy, greenhouse gas emission reduction, and climate adaptation and mitigation, including the oversight of federal and state grants and Delaware's Sustainable Energy Utility (SEU).
+The Division manages and oversees policies and programs for energy efficiency, low-income weatherization, renewable energy, greenhouse gas emission reduction, and climate adaptation and mitigation, including the oversight of federal and state grants for those activities.
 The Division includes the Delaware Energy Office.

 Delaware Coastal Programs manages, protects and monitors the state's coastal resources through the administration of the Delaware Coastal Management Program, Delaware National Estuarine Research Reserve (DNERR) and the Coastal and Estuarine Land Conservation Program.
 This includes managing coastal resources through innovative research projects, education and outreach efforts, grant programs and policy development; administering the Coastal Zone Federal Consistency Certification program; providing special area management planning and assistance to state and local governments for local land use planning; conducting special on-the-ground projects related to Delaware’s coastal resources to promote informed decision-making; managing over 6,000 acres in designated size, one of 28 National Estuarine Research Reserves across the country.